ianyfan/alevel/physics/exposition.md

 \ The gradient of a displacement-time graph is the velocity
 \ The gradient of a velocity-time graph is the acceleration
-\ The area under a velocity-time graph is the displacement 4 Terminal speed is the speed of freefall at which the acceleration due to gravity is balanced by the decceleration due to air resistance
+\ The area under a velocity-time graph is the displacement 4 Terminal speed is the speed of freefall at which the acceleration due to gravity is equal to the decceleration due to air resistance

 2.1.4
 1 The acceleration due to gravity only affects the vertical speed of a projectile, not the horizontal speed